kristofa/mock-http-server/README.md

 Advantages of this approach:

-+   By having the requests/responses of external services persisted and versioned with the code our tests keep on functioning also if the external services change over time.
++   By having the requests/responses of external services persisted and versioned with the code our tests keep on functioning also if the external services become unavailable or change over time.
 +   Decoupling our code from externally deployed services and having everything under version control.
 +   The tests typically should run faster as the logic of MockHttpServer to serve up